A Frustratingly Easy Approach for Entity and Relation Extraction: Analysis

 \subsection{Effect of Cross-sentence Context}

 In Table~\ref{tab:main-results}, we demonstrated the improvements from using cross-sentence context on both the entity and relation performance.
-Finally, we explore the effect of different context sizes $W$ in Figure~\ref{fig:context_window}.
+We explore the effect of different context sizes $W$ in Figure~\ref{fig:context_window}.
 We find that using cross-sentence context clearly improves both entity and relation F1.
-However, the results don't further increase from $W = 100$ to $W = 300$.
-In our final models, we use $W=100$ for both the entity model and relation model.
+However, we find the relation performance doesn not further increase from $W = 100$ to $W = 300$.
+In our final models, we use $W=300$ for the entity model and $W=100$ for the relation model.